 Recipe List Actions

 I had never had short ribs until about a year ago.
 I had been missing out!
 The flavors in this recipe combined with the texture of the slow cooked short ribs is phenomenal.
+Please be aware this recipe takes quite some time to prepare but is worth the wait!

 Preparation Time: 4 hours Serving Size: 6